Composer: Claudio Monteverdi

 Poppea has been accused of immorality; it ends, after all, with the coronation of decadence and ambition through murder and duplicity.
 It has something of the brilliant cynicism of Seneca’s own bleak tragedies, or of Jacobean drama (Webster and Middleton).
 Monteverdi’s audience, though, would have known what came next.

 Poppaea’s triumph lasted a mere three years; Nero married her in 62, and murdered her in 65.
-The emperor, according to Suetonius, returned from the races in a bad mood, and kicked her to death when she complained that he was late.
+According to Suetonius, the emperor returned from the races in a bad mood, and kicked her to death when she complained that he was late.
 (Some historians suggest that she died in childbirth.)

 Nero then did what any grieving husband would do: he found a boy who resembled his dead wife, and castrated him.
-Sporus, a puer delicatus (child sex slave), was married to Nero, dressed in the Empress’s clothes, and given her name.
+Sporus was married to Nero, dressed in the Empress’s clothes, and given her name.

 Jean-Pierre Ponnelle’s 1979 production, with Eric Tappy (Nerone), Rachel Yakar (Poppea), Paul Esswood (Ottone), Trudeliese Schmidt (Ottavia), Matti Salminen (Seneca), Janet Perry (Drusilla), Maria Minetto (Nutrice), and Alexander Oliver (Arnalta); Monteverdi Ensemble der Zürcher Oper conducted by Nikolaus Harnoncourt.
 DVD Deutsche Grammophon.